 The walks require good walking shoes as the 'track' is often just rocks under shrubs and if there has been rain it can get muddy.
 You do need to be fit because although the walk is not too demanding, it can be difficult walking on rough and unsteady ground.
+Our usual route is about 20kms total.
 If you do not feel that you are able to complete these walks you will be able to take an option to either stay in Bandarawela for an extra night, or if you dont wish to complete the second days walk to Haputale your group leader will be able to organise a transport alternative.
 These options would be at your own cost.

 - Bandarawela - Cooking demonstration & local meal

 - Haputale - Tea Plantations, Hill Country & Local Villages trek

 Guesthouse (3 nts)